-These medications reduce swelling after surgery.
+These medications reduce swelling after surgery for facial or eye surgery.
 They should be started two days before your procedure and continued for a total of seven days.
 They can be taken the morning of your surgery with a sip of water.

-- Claritin 10 mg tablets once a day - Zantac 150 mg tablets twice a day.
+Claritin 10 mg tablets once a day